cswank/mcli/README.md

 ## Configurations

-### All local
+### 1: All local
-If the music files and speaker output all live on the computer, simply run:
+If the music files and speaker output all live on the computer:

 ```console
 export MCLI_MUSIC_LOCATION="/path/to/flac/files"